aelkz/camel-policy-gateway/README.md

 curl -k -vvv http://localhost:8080 -H 'Accept: application/json' # will not act as proxy server curl -k -vvv http://localhost:8081 -H 'Accept: application/json' # will not act as proxy server
 ```

+### TESTING (FAILED)

+curl -k -vvv https://www.postman-echo.com/get -H 'Accept: application/json' -x "http://0.0.0.0:8080"

+### 3SCALE CAMEL POLICY TIPS
+##### BACKEND REGISTRATION (WORKAROUND)

+All Backends must be registered without *https* SCHEMA.
+The Backends must be registered using only *http*, then this application will exchange the Exchange.HTTP_SCHEME to *https*